Markdown officially supports Blockquotes.

 Using the <blockquote> html element

-So instead of using the > character, I instead wrap quotes in a <blockquote>html element,
+So instead of using the > character, I instead wrap quotes in a <blockquote> html element,

 <blockquote>This is my quote, and I don't have to worry about how it interacts with the other Markdown elements in the file</blockquote>

-Which will of course create the following html:
+Which will create the following html:

 This is my quote, and I don't have to worry about how it interacts with the other Markdown elements in the file